itsWesam/SWE485-Project-Group4/README.md

 ## Team Members

 Rowa Alshehri - 444200723
-ٌخ
+Wesam Alarifi - 444200962
+Muntaha Alnasser - 444200905
+Joud Alajlan - 444201217
+Jumanah Alharbi - 444203677
+Sarah Albuqami  - 444200576
+Laila Aldayhani - 444201199
 ---

 ## Project Title

-Customer Churn Prediction in the Banking Sector
+Customer Churn Prediction Using Machine Learning

 ---

 ## Motivation

+Customer churn is a critical challenge in the banking industry.
+When customers leave a bank, it directly impacts revenue, profitability, and long-term growth.
+Acquiring new customers is significantly more expensive than retaining existing ones, which makes churn prediction an essential business objective.

-Customer retention is a critical factor in the banking industry.
-Losing customers directly impacts revenue, long-term growth, and customer lifetime value.
-Predicting customer churn allows banks to identify at-risk customers early and apply retention strategies such as personalized offers, improved services, and targeted marketing campaigns.
+We selected this problem because customer churn prediction is a real-world classification problem widely studied in machine learning.
+It provides practical value by enabling banks to identify at-risk customers and apply proactive retention strategies such as personalized offers and improved engagement.

-This project aims to build a classification-based advice system that predicts whether a customer will leave the bank or remain an active customer.

----

-## Problem Statement

-The objective of this project is to develop a supervised machine learning model that predicts customer churn.

-Churn is represented by the variable:

-- 0 → Customer stays
-- 1 → Customer exits

-The system analyzes demographic, financial, and behavioral features to classify customers into churn or non-churn categories.

-This is formulated as a binary classification problem.
+The selected dataset from Kaggle is suitable for this task because it contains structured customer data, a clearly defined binary target variable (Exited), and sufficient feature diversity to perform meaningful analysis and modeling.

 ---